francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-layout/02a-exercise-layout-basic/README.md

 Look at the page, resize it, and look at how blocks behave.
 Can you see 'block' and 'inline' elements?

-## c) Download `exercise-basic.zip`, open the index.html and style.css, and let's do some changes...
+## c) Download `exercise-basic.zip`

-(*document has 12 blocks, relatively positionned*)
+Open the index.html and style.css, and let's do some changes...

 - Adding margin to one element
 - Adding padding to another element